BaseMax/EasyVideoConverterPHP/README.md

 ## Purpose

-We held some science conference and what problem we was is to convert/compress all of conference videos, and it's was hard for handly do this.
+We held some science conference and what problem we was is to convert/compress all of conference videos, and it's was hard to handly do this.
 So i write a script to did all these automaticly.

 ## Using